MohithMath/MohithMath.github.io/_pages/research.md

 ## Preprint

 * **Conformal Tilings, Combinatorial Curvature, and the Type Problem** \
-  [<a href="https://arxiv.org/abs/2311.08233" target="_blank" style="color: #527bbd; text-decoration: underline">arXiv:2311.08233</a>] (submitted)
+  <a href="https://arxiv.org/abs/2311.08233" target="_blank" style="color: #527bbd; text-decoration: underline">arXiv:2311.08233</a> (submitted)

 ## Projects

 * **Gauge theory and Kapustin-Witten equations** \
   Starting from de Rham and Hodge and continuing into Donaldson, studying the solutions of certain equations over a manifold has yielded valuable information about its topological and smooth structure.
 The goal of my project is to study the conjectural relationship between the Kapustin-Witten equations and the colored Jones polynomial.
-So far, I have studied the Yang-Mills equations, the ADHM construction of ASD connections, and Uhlenbeck’s analytic results on gauge fixing and compactness of sequence of Yang-Mills connections.
+So far, I have studied the Yang-Mills equations, the ADHM construction of ASD connections, and Uhlenbeck’s analytic results on gauge fixing and compactness of a sequence of Yang-Mills connections.
 Next, I am studying the Bogomolny equation for magnetic monopoles, Hitchin’s equations, and Seiberg-Witten theory. \
-  [<a href="/files/Gauge_theory_and_special_connections_Nagaraju.pdf" target="_blank" style="color: #527bbd; text-decoration: underline">report</a>] - gives a glimpse of Yang-Mills theory and ADHM construction of ASD connections.
+  [<a href="/files/Gauge_theory_and_special_connections_Nagaraju.pdf" target="_blank" style="color: #527bbd; text-decoration: underline">report</a>] - gives a glimpse of Yang-Mills theory and the ADHM construction of ASD connections.

 * **Conformal tilings of Riemann surfaces** \
   A conformal tiling is a special tiling on a Riemann surface that respects and is constrained by the complex structure of the Riemann surface.
 I studied the question of which Riemann surfaces admit conformal tilings using regular polygons with the help of quasi-conformal maps and circle packing theory.
 I answered a special case of the type problem raised by Bowers and Stephenson (2017). \